-Music in Early Childhood Strengthens the Brain into Adulthood
+Music in Early Childhood Boosts Cognition and Brain Health

-The researchers tested 36 musicians, half of whom learned to play music before the age of seven and some who learned to play music after the age of seven.
+The researchers, from the Montreal Neurological Institute and Hospital, tested 36 musicians, half of whom learned to play music before the age of seven and some who learned to play music after the age of seven.
 They found that those who had learned before the age of seven had larger areas of white matter in the corpus callosum – an area of the brain that connects the right and left motor cortices.

 Those who started playing music before the age of seven had greater connections within the nerve fibers of this region.